AC 506: Group Counseling in Addiction Settings I

 This course will provide students with the foundational concepts of group counseling as it relates to the addiction settings.
 Topics will include group development theory, membership roles, establishing an alliance, skills of group, multicultural issues, leadership styles and skills.

-AC 506 is offered during fall term.
-This will be offered during the 2nd session of the fall 2018 semester (October 22nd-December 14th).
+AC 506 is a fall term course.
+It will be offered during the 2nd session of the fall 2019 semester (October 21st-December 13th).